modal-labs/gpu-glossary/gpu-glossary/device-hardware/warp-scheduler.md

-[registers](/gpu-glossary/device-software/registers) allocated from the [register file](/gpu-glossary/device-hardware/register-file) of the [SM](/gpu-glossary/device-hardware/streaming-multiprocessor), context switches on the GPU do not require any data movement to save or restore contexts.
+[registers](/gpu-glossary/device-software/registers) allocated from the [register file](/gpu-glossary/device-hardware/register-file) of the [SM](/gpu-glossary/device-hardware/streaming-multiprocessor), context switches on GPUs do not require any data movement to save or restore contexts.

 And because the [L1 caches](/gpu-glossary/device-hardware/l1-data-cache) on GPUs can be entirely programmer-managed and are